Ankr Price Reaches $0.15 on Top Exchanges (ANKR)

 According to CryptoCompare, “Ankr is a distributed computing platform that aims to leverage idle computing resources in data centers and edge devices.
 What Ankr enables is a Sharing Economy model where enterprises and consumers can monetize their spare computing capacities from their devices, on-premise servers, private cloud, and even public cloud.
 This enables Ankr to provide computing power much closer to users at a much cheaper price.
 The Ankr mainnet launched on July 10th, 2019 The Ankr Chain and token swap: Ankr native token and the current ERC 20 token will co-exist together, each with its own purposes.
 The Ankr native token will run on the Ankr Chain mainnet and will be used to power the network, purchase services on the Ankr platform and incentivize compute resource providers.
 It can also be staked.
 Therefore, the token swap is optional and is only required in case a user wants to utilize any service in the Ankr platform, including staking purposes.
 The Ankr ERC 20 token will continue to provide the necessary liquidity on all the exchanges that listed us. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Ankr directly using U.S. dollars.
-Investors seeking to trade Ankr should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ankr using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Ankr directly using US dollars.
+Investors seeking to trade Ankr should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Ankr using one of the exchanges listed above.

 Receive News & Updates for Ankr Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ankr and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.